fastoch/Podman-Tutorial/README.md

 # Working with K8s YAML Manifests

+## Generate a K8s Manifest from a Podman pod

-One of the most remarkable features of Podman is its ability to generate a K8s YAML manifest from a pod.
+One of the most remarkable features of Podman is its ability to generate a K8s **YAML** manifest from a pod.
 Which can save developers a lot of time and effort when it comes to deploying containerized apps to a **K8s cluster**.

 A K8s YAML manifest is a .yaml file that contains instructions on how to create and manage objects such as: